 Marginal Costs – Marginal cost is the cost of producing an extra unit.
 If the total cost of 3 units is 1550, and the total cost of 4 units is 1900.
 The marginal cost of the 4th unit is 350.

-Opportunity cost – Opportunity cost is the next best alternative foregone.
+Opportunity Cost – Opportunity cost is the next best alternative foregone.
 If you invest £1million in developing a cure for pancreatic cancer, the opportunity cost is that you can’t use that money to invest in developing a cure for skin cancer.

 Economic Cost.
 Economic cost includes both the actual direct costs (accounting costs) plus the opportunity cost.
 For example, if you take time off work to a training scheme.
-You may lose a weeks pay £350, plus also have to pay the direct cost of £200.
+You may lose a weeks pay of £350, plus also have to pay the direct cost of £200.
 Thus the total economic cost = £550.

 Accounting Costs – this is the monetary outlay for producing a certain good.
 Accounting costs will include your variable and fixed costs you have to pay.